tillmanj/eatingasturias/recipes/Seasonality.md

 toc_label: Seasonal Cooking
 sidebar:
   nav: recipe_full
+date created: Sunday, December 29th 2024, 11:39:20 am
+date modified: Thursday, October 16th 2025, 9:43:31 am
 ---
-Asturian cuisine, like all traditional European cuisines that retain a strong connection to the land, is seasonal.[^2] Whether or not a particular person in Asturias grows a garden or not (and a shockingly large number do, even in the cities), they are likely to have strong opinion about what season or month a particular vegetable or fish is best to eat.[^1] These opinions are the traditional received wisdom that form the bedrock of the [food culture](/culture/).
+Asturian cuisine, like all traditional European cuisines that retain a strong connection to the land, is seasonal.[^1] Whether or not a particular person in Asturias grows a garden or not (and a shockingly large number do, even in the cities), they are likely to have strong opinion about what season or month a particular vegetable or fish is best to eat.[^2] These opinions are the traditional received wisdom that form the bedrock of the [food culture](/culture/).

 However, Asturian food is not seasonal in the way that modern French food is.
 It does not revolve around picking and cooking vegetables at the height of their flavor (when still very small) and accompanying them with meat from animals that also eat them at that time.
 This is a legacy of privation and want.
 It is only recently (the second half of the 20th century) that starvation was not a serious concern for much of the Spanish populace.[^3]